brainfucksec/brainfucksec.github.io/_posts/2022-03-21-firefox-hardening-guide.md

 Notes:

-* You can add/select your favorite search engines or restore the default settings, see: [Add or remove a search engine in Firefox](https://support.mozilla.org/en-US/kb/add-or-remove-search-engine-firefox)
+* DuckDuckGo decided to [down-ranks the source of Russian disinformation](https://nitter.unixfox.eu/yegg/status/1501716484761997318?lang=en), everyone is free to have his own opinion about it, for me this is already a form of censorship, I am the one who decides for myself what is disinformation and what is not.
+Based on my research good alternative search engines are [SearXNG](https://github.com/searxng/searxng) and [MetaGer](https://metager.org/).
+To add search engines or restore the default settings, see: [Add or remove a search engine in Firefox](https://support.mozilla.org/en-US/kb/add-or-remove-search-engine-firefox).

 * The other Search settings are managed through the [about:config](#aboutconfig) parameters.